On display through May 31 at the Marshall Welcome Center and temporary Madison County Arts Council.

 Educator and artist Sarah Jones Decker will review lighting and composition techniques for seeing and capturing great photographs while sharing examples of her work, including photographs from Give Me Shelter: Scenic Views of the Appalachian Trail, an outdoor photography exhibition installed on The Trails at the MSV.
 Participants should bring a camera or cell phone and dress for the weather.
 For ages 18 and older.

-Madison author Sarah Decker to premiere book on local trails at Third Thursday
+Madison author premieres book on local trails at Third Thursday

 A little more than a year after publishing her debut book about shelters on the Appalachian Trail, Madison County Sarah Jones Decker will meet at Old Marshall Jail on Aug.
 19 for a book signing on her upcoming book, "The Ridges of Madison County, N.C."